jahDsign/instabone/README.md

 [http://jahdsign.com/instabone](http://jahdsign.com/instabone)

 ## Details
-Tha application allows users to view the Burberry's Instagram feed by batches of 20 images.
+The application allows users to view the Burberry's Instagram feed by batches of 20 images.

 The application is composed of 2 pages and a navigation: